Staff

 George enjoys watching the rodeo events, noting steer wrestling as his favorite, but engaging with the fans at the end of each night is what he looks forward to the most.
 He makes a habit of standing by the gate and chatting with visitors as they exit.
 He loves to see their smiles and personally thank them for attending.
 For George, knowing he has helped to deliver a fun, affordable and family-oriented experience is one of the most rewarding parts of his job.

-Jalaine Johnson– Bookkeeper
+Jalaine Johnson– Controller

 Mikayla Williams - Administrative Assistant

-As a seventh generation Nevadan, Mikayla was born and has lived in Reno for twenty-seven years and has always loved the Reno Rodeo.
+As a seventh generation Nevadan, Mikayla was born and has lived in Reno for twenty-nine years and has always loved the Reno Rodeo.
 Her family has been involved with the Reno Rodeo all the way back to her great grandmother volunteering, and now Mikayla is continuing the tradition.

 Chanel Atoa - Ticket Coordinator